axbg/talks/sibiu-web-meetup/presentation/slides.md

 <v-clicks>

-The only thing that was not covered in the until now is handling remote ICE candidates
+The only thing that was not covered until now is handling remote ICE candidates

 Besides gathering and sending its own ICE candidates to the signaling server, each peer should prepare to receive the ICE candidates of the opposite side: